November 10-12, 2017

 6pm Screening followed by discussion led by the Monadnock Conservancy

 Every week, 330 farm families leave their farms.
 The Last Crop is an intimate exploration into the lives of small family farmers Jeff and Annie Main of California’s Central Valley.
 Inextricably woven within these organic pioneers’ story is their ten-year pursuit to ensure that a farm need not be imperiled at the end of every generation.

 In the last year, NH lost 16% of its dairy farms.
 What is happening in the Monadnock Region?
 What are MFCC member organizations doing to address the issues involved with farm transfer and planning?
-Join us for a community discussion after the film.
+Community discussion followed film.